What is Capital Rationing?

 An example would be a nice idea to understand the concept better.

-A simple example can be of a company engaged in construction projects.
+A simple example can be a company engaged in construction projects.
 MNP & Co. are looking to invest in 4 options available.
 The estimated cost of the project and the net present value of each project is given below.

-Project | Capital Investment required | Net Present Value | Profitability ratio= (Net Present value / Capital investment | |
+Project | Capital Investment required | Net Present Value | Profitability ratio= (Net Present Value / Capital investment | |

 1 | $ 50 million | $ 60 million | $ 60 million / $ 50 million = | 1.2 |